tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

  - an "echo_nonce" extension
  - TLS padding {{!RFC7685}}

+Padding SHOULD be P = L - D bytes, where

-The padding SHOULD contain X bytes of padding, where X = ECHOConfig.maximum_name_length - length(dns_name), rounded up to the nearest multiple of 16, and dns_name is the DNS name in the ClientHelloInner "server_name" extension.
+- L = ECHOConfig.maximum_name_length, rounded up to the nearest multiple of 16
+- D = len(dns_name), where dns_nae is the DNS name in the ClientHelloInner "server_name" extension

 When offering an encrypted ClientHello, the client MUST NOT offer to resume any non-ECHO PSKs.
 It additionally MUST NOT offer to resume any sessions for TLS 1.2